 Huntley & Palmers was positioned as the Associated Biscuits premium sweet biscuit brand.
 However it accounted for just five percent of company production by weight by 1988.

-The Peek Frean factory at Bermondsey was closed in 1989 with the loss of 1,022 jobs.
-The site was closed due to high overheads and traffic congestion.
+High overheads and traffic congestion saw the Peek Frean factory at Bermondsey closed with the loss of 1,022 jobs in 1989.
 Production was transferred to Aintree and Leicestershire.

 Takeover by BSN